If dreams were lightening, thunder were desire

 Nicole pushed off from the dumpster and scuttled away down the one road leading out of town.
 That one road led to a smaller one and an even smaller one and a rickety little mailbox that said ‘EArP’.

 Snuffling around the fence, Nicole picked out a scent that tickled something in her memory – something like threadbear sundresses and scraped knees.
 She sank to a crouch, prowling through long shrubby grass around the perimeter until she was able to wiggle under the fence and crawl to the big barn casting a monstrous shadow across the property like a big ol' grimreaper that smelled a little like horse shit.
 A small light swung on a chain over the front door of a house next to it.
-Nicole knew she wouldn’t be welcome there – she weren’t welcome anywhere and who could blame ‘em - but she figured a little sniff around the barn couldn’t hurt.
+Nicole knew she wouldn’t be welcomed there – she weren’t welcomed anywhere and who could blame ‘em - but she figured a little sniff around the barn couldn’t hurt.

 The door was ajar and Nicole squeezed inside, upsetting a squabbling group of hens.
 Nicole licked her chops and stared while the hens scolded her and pecked around her toes, all business.
 And she might’ve been awful hungry, but Nicole was no scoundrel.